kloudtek/anypoint-tools/README.md

 After the provisioning is done, it will also add/modify a file "apiconfig.properties" in the application being deployed, and include the following properties:

-- anypoint.apiId : (mule 4 only) The API Id (which is environment-specific)
+- anypoint.api.id : (mule 4 only) The API Id (which is environment-specific)
-- anypoint.client.id : Client id for the Client Application generated for this API
+- anypoint.api.client.id : Client id for the Client Application generated for this API
-- anypoint.client.secret : Client secret for the Client Application generated for this API
+- anypoint.api.client.secret : Client secret for the Client Application generated for this API
+- anypoint.platform.client_id : Environment client id (required by API Autodiscovery)
+- anypoint.platform.client_secret : Environment client secret (required by API Autodiscovery)

 # Maven Deploy (cloudhub)